tomgranuja/Proporcion/README.md

 In order to test fullscreen just run [fscreen_game.pyw](./fscreen_game.pyw).
 Remember Esc key press to quit.
 The game will progress with a rate sucession from 0.2 to 0.8.
-The rateBox bars are still fixed at a 0.5 rate, and maximum height (1.0).
+The rateBox bars are still fixed at maximum height (1.0).
 (it requieres the three wavs from the project dir and the `slider` module).
 For windows user it can be run by double-clicking the file if the windows PATH environ contains python dir and pyqt dir (see Installation